Archive 4 Steps to Keep Kids Safe on Instagram

 What Are Instagram’s Safety & Health Risks for Kids?

 Since most Instagram users are adults, it’s normal to find mature content on Instagram.
-Although Instagram only allows people above 13 years of age to join and use the platform, it doesn’t verify users’ age.
+Although Instagram only allows people above 13 years of age to join and use the platform, it doesn’t have an age verification process.
 As a result, children below 13 may fake their ages and join Instagram.
+Plus, if you’re wondering “Can I create an Instagram account for my child?”
+The answer is yes, but we recommend that you don’t do it.

-Some parents ask, ‘if it is alright for 13-year-old children to use Instagram, is it safe for 12-year-olds too?’.
+Some parents ask, ‘If it is alright for 13-year-old children to use Instagram, is Instagram safe for 12-year-olds too?’.
 The answer is that, for the risks explained in the following paragraphs, some experts challenge Instagram for allowing even 13-year-olds to use the platform.
 For example, Common Sense recommends Instagram to people above 15 years of age.

 In the following, we’ll explain the areas where Instagram poses safety and health problems to children.